JustOpenSource/fatalshootings/README.md

 });
 ```

-###Routes and Views###
+###Routes and Templates###

-Routes are handled through express, but the following rendering utilities provide access to view/model pairs.
-To create a new view/model, create an html and js file with the same name in the `shared-utils` directory.
+Routes are handled via express, but the following rendering utilities provide access to template/model pairs.
+To create a new template/model, create an html and a js file with the same name in the `shared-utils` directory.

 ```
 touch shared-views/view-name.html